materialdoc/materialdoc-web/docs/components/pickers.md

     />
 ```

+!!! note
-?> The `ColorPickerPalette` extends from the `TableLayout` class, you can use the `TableLayout` view group parameters to  style it.
+    The `ColorPickerPalette` extends from the `TableLayout` class, you can use the `TableLayout` view group parameters to  style it.

 II.
 Declare a dark style for the dialog which will contain the `ColorPickerPalette`.